With 18 million cancer survivors in the United States thanks, in large part, to advances in cancer therapies, there are many reasons to be hopeful.

 The good news?

-There is more awareness of the heart harms that may be triggered by many cancer therapies than ever before.
+There is more awareness of the heart harms that might be triggered by many cancer therapies than ever before.

-Ask your oncologist or primary care doctor whether you should see a cardiologist.
+Ask your oncologist or primary care doctor whether you should see a heart doctor (cardiologist) or cancer doctor (oncologist).